-The following presents information on the regulatory framework surrounding exploration and mining activities.
+The following presents information on the regulatory framework surrounding mineral exploration and mining activities.
 You will also find links to Acts and Ordinances concerning the exploration and extraction of various mineral resources.

 The Minerals Act